-Her study also suggests that rhymes and songs help develop both sides of the brain from a very early age.
+Her study also suggests that rhymes and songs help develop both sides of the brain very early.
 ‘Neuro-imaging has shown that music involves more than just centralised hotspots in the brain, occupying large swathes on both sides,’ she wrote.
-This suggests that during the very early years, when the brain is still in effect being built and shaped, music could help stimulate key areas to grow.
+This suggests that during the very early years, when the brain is still in effect being built and shaped, music could help stimulate critical areas to grow.

 2 – Music develops motor skills

-Another way that learning a musical instrument can benefit children of a young age is that it helps to develop their fine motor skills.
+Another way that learning a musical instrument can benefit children of young age is that it helps develop their fine motor skills.
 This is just as important as their cognitive development.
-Percussion is an excellent example of how learning music can (and also an excellent option for high-energy kids), since it requires movement of the hands, arms and feet all at the same time.
-Having to figure out how to do that accurately is difficult enough for an adult so will most definitely be a challenge to children, but this sort of challenge is precisely what can help children to develop.
+Percussion is an excellent example of how to learn music (and a perfect option for high-energy kids) since it simultaneously requires the movement of the hands, arms, and feet.
+It is difficult for an adult to figure out how to do that accurately, so it will also be a challenge for children.
+Still, this sort of challenge is precisely what can help children to develop.

 Kristen Regester, Early Childhood Program Manager at Columbia College Chicago, put it this way: “It’s like patting your head and rubbing your belly at the same time,” and she isn’t wrong.
 Learning to play the violin or guitar, for instance, quite literally requires different actions from the left and right hands!
-This encourages co-ordination and even ambidexterity, but most importantly of all, improves fine motor skills.
 This is great preparation for fiddly jobs in later life!
+This encourages coordination and even ambidexterity, but most importantly of all, improves fine motor skills.

 3 – Music helps memory